 Film Review: The Sparks Brothers

-Actually, in many ways this isn’t a traditional music documentary at all.
+Actually, in many ways The Sparks Brothers isn’t a traditional music documentary at all.
 Yes, it tells the tale of Sparks, that’s to say American-born, Europhile brothers Ron and Russell Mael, and their highly idiosyncratic five-decade career.
-But it’s not the standard ‘behind the scenes’ / ‘meet the family’ job previously peddled by everyone from the Osbournes and Metallica to Bros.
-By the end of The Sparks Brothers, you’ll have learnt precisely nothing about the Maelses’ private lives.
+But it’s not the standard ‘behind the scenes’/’meet the family’ job previously peddled by everyone from the Osbournes and Metallica to Bros.
+By the end, you’ll have learned precisely nothing about the Maels’ private lives.
 They’ve always keenly cultivated their mystique and they manage to maintain it here, rather playfully.
 Instead, the emphasis is firmly on the albums, the songs, the music.

-In execution these interviews are plain black & white headshots, classy but unfussy, leaving the archive material, and occasional bits of animation, to be much wilder, more colourful and vivid.
-Some cracking little yarns get spun along the way and It’s all intuitively assembled, making a great showcase for Wright’s trademark high-octane editing techniques.
+In execution these interviews are plain black and white headshots, classy but unfussy, leaving the archive material, and occasional bits of animation, to be much wilder, more colourful and vivid.
+Some cracking little yarns get spun along the way and it’s all intuitively assembled, making a great showcase for Wright’s trademark high-octane editing techniques.

 And those songs!
 Talent is an Asset, Never Turn Your Back on Mother Earth, The Number One Song in Heaven, Edith Piaf (Said It Better Than Me), each one a peculiar, delightful, Marmitety dispatch direct from Sparksworld, In point of fact, they make much more sense here, in widescreen sound and vision, than they might on a 6 Music playlist or a Top of the Pops repeat.
 An acquired taste, perhaps, but one that the newcomer is far more likely to acquire as presented here.